-Servers store and control all this web information and resources in a centralized way.
-The biggest and most widely used servers are owned by internet companies like Google, Facebook and Amazon.
-These servers possess the computing power, memory and storage requirements that can be scaled to global proportions.
-It also means that a single server can also dictate the consumption and supply of internet resources and websites to clients, like you and me.
+Servers store and control all this web information centrally.
+The biggest and most widely used ones are owned by companies like Google, Facebook and Amazon.
+These possess the computing power, memory and storage requirements that can be scaled to global proportions.
+It also means that a single server can also dictate the consumption and supply of resources and websites to users (clients), like you and me.

 Nodes power the network by sharing their resources such as bandwidth, disc storage and/or processing power.
-Resources can be shared directly and distributed evenly among all nodes within the network.
+These can be shared directly and information is distributed evenly among all nodes within the network.

-These sorts of decentralized networks use these shared resources more efficiently than a traditional network as they evenly distribute workloads between all nodes.
-Together they equally and unanimously power web applications.
+These sorts of decentralized systems use shared resources more efficiently than a traditional network as they evenly distribute workloads between all nodes.
+Together, these computers equally and unanimously power web applications.

-P2P networks often have characteristics that are missing from the internet today – trustless and permissionless, censorship-resistant, and often with built-in anonymity and privacy.
+There are many uses for peer-to-peer networks today.
+P2P software have characteristics and advantages that are missing from the web today – trustless and permissionless, censorship-resistant, and often with built-in anonymity and privacy.

 These virtual and collaborative communities hold us accountable to each other and the technology we’re using.
 They offer us a sense of responsibility and comradeship.
-They have even been called “egalitarian” networks, as each peer is considered equal, with the same rights and duties as the others.
+They have been called “egalitarian” networks, as each peer is considered equal, with the same rights and duties as every other peer.

 If we’re all helping to keep something sustained – a living digital community where responsibility is equally shared yet belongs to no one – then perhaps we can emulate these same lines of thought beyond our technical networks and into our political and social worlds.

-Can P2P teach us about purer forms of digital democracy?
+Can a P2P network teach us about purer forms of digital democracy?

 But it wasn’t until 1999, some 20 years later, that a P2P network really proved its potential as a useful, social application.
-American college student Shawn Fanning launched Napster, the global music-sharing platform which popularised P2P file sharing.
-Users would search for songs or artists via a centralized index server, which catalogued songs located on every computer’s hard drive connected to the network.
-Users could download a personal copy while also offering their own stored files.
+American college student Shawn Fanning launched Napster, the global music-sharing platform which popularised P2P software.
+Users would search for songs or artists via an index server, which catalogued songs located on every computer’s hard drive connected to the network.
+Users could download a personal copy while also sharing music files.

 Napster Super Bowl XXXIX Ad “Do The Math”

-Napsters experiential marketing tactics during the 2004 super bowl, when they moved to a paid model.
+Napsters experiential marketing tactics during the 2004 super bowl, when they abandoned their P2P network and moved to a paid model.

 Businesses such as AirBnB and Uber kickstarted the new sharing economy, but sold us the illusion of community.
-As conglomerates who are simply the middleman between our peer-to-peer transactions, we also become their hired workforces without even realising it.
-This business model relies upon our supplying our own homes, cars and time to create the sharnig economy, while they simply facilitate it to happen.
+As conglomerates who are simply the middleman between our peer-to-peer transactions, we also become their hired workforces without realising it.
+This business model relies on us to supply our own homes, cars and time to create the sharing economy, while they simply facilitate the transactions (and take a cut).

 A strange sharing economy infographic by Morgan Stanely, who thinks everything can be shared – including pets?
 Source.